jclough96/react-simple-navigation/README.md

 To use the navigation there are numerous properties available to you on `props.navigation`.

-`switchRoute` clears the history and changes to the routes passed.
-`pushRoute` adds a screen to the history and changes route.
-`goBack` uses the history to go back to the previous screen.
-`state` includes the current route name as `route`, `history`, and `params` which can be used to pass data to the routes being passed around.
+`switchRoute` clears the history and changes to the routes passed, `pushRoute` adds a screen to the history and changes route, `goBack` uses the history to go back to the previous screen, `state` includes the current route name as `route`, `history`, and `params` which can be used to pass data to the routes being passed around.